|

 Donner is intended as a hobby project with the latest C++ spec, so it is likely that toolchains that support it won't be pre-installed.

-CMake builds on Linux: pkg-config and development libraries for Fontconfig and Freetype.
+CMake builds on Linux with the Skia backend: pkg-config and development libraries for Fontconfig and Freetype.
 For Debian/Ubuntu:

 The recommended way to use Bazel is to install Bazelisk, which will automatically download Bazel as required.
 To install: